Peninsula Clean Energy’s Mission:

 - create a minimum of 20 MWs of new local power by 2025

-- Continually strive to offer ECOPlus at rates that are at parity or lower than PG&E rates.
+- Continually strive to offer ECOPlus at rates that are at parity or lower than PG&E rates provided it is economically viable.

-- Stimulate development of new renewable energy projects and clean-tech innovation in San Mateo County and California through PCE’s procurement activities.
+- Stimulate development of new renewable energy generation and storage projects in San Mateo County and California through PCE’s procurement activities.

-- Demonstrate quantifiable economic benefits to the County/region and place a priority on local hiring and workforce development practices and environmental justice.
+- Demonstrate quantifiable economic and environmental justice benefits to the County/region by placing a priority on local hiring and inclusionary workforce development practices with a goal of increasing diversity.

-- Implement programs to further reduce greenhouse gas emissions by investing in programs such as local clean power production, electric vehicles, energy efficiency, and demand response, and partnering effectively with local business, schools, and nonprofit organizations.
+- Implement programs to further reduce greenhouse gas emissions and support the county’s community-wide efforts to be completely GHG-free by 2045 by investing in electric transportation, energy efficiency and demand response, and partnering effectively with municipalities, business, schools, and nonprofit/faith organizations.

 - Maximize and maintain customer participation in PCE.